 On October 8, 2005, Father James Bohlman baptized Kaleb Andrews.
 He is the first person to be baptized in our church.

-Since then, we have had three weddings, another baptism, and the reception of three more catechumens into the Church — two by the rite of Chrismation and the other by Baptism and Chrismation.
-We have also received into our church some new members who live in nearby Fitzgerald, Georgia.
-We have also purchased a house near the church for a future full-time priest.
+Since then, we have had three weddings, another infant baptism, and the reception of three more catechumens into the Church — two by the rite of Chrismation and the other by Baptism and Chrismation.
+We have also had one funeral for one of our members.
+Ephrem passed away in October 2016.
+Memory eternal!
+We have also received into our church some new members who live in nearby Fitzgerald, Georgia and another new member from Cochran, Georgia.
+We gained a new catechumen on July 1, 2017.
+We are prepared to provide a house near the church for a future full-time priest.

 On August 18, 2014, His Eminence, Archbishop Nikon, granted us mission status.